 Pros: Highly trained in medical nutrition therapy to provide clinical care for conditions such as diabetes, pre-diabetes, metabolic diseases, or outpatient care which require the highest level of training and care plan.
 Think of an RD an incredible resource for “treatment” for various diseases using laser-focused nutrition advise.

-Dietitians can call themselves nutritionists (they usually stick with “dietitian” or “RD” title), but nutritionists, unless properly licensed, cannot call themselves dietitians.
+A big difference nutritionist vs dietitian is, dietitians can call themselves nutritionists (they usually stick with “dietitian” or “RD” title), but nutritionists, unless properly licensed, cannot call themselves dietitians.

 Pros: Has passion and experience in one or multiple fields of nutrition.